kwetal/lion/docs/guides/how-to/create-a-custom-field.md

 That was all!
 Now that your .modelValue is connected your component is fully compatible with our form system

 > Is your `.modelValue` still undefined?
-Please make sure you're `.value` is of type 'string'.
+Please make sure your `.value` is of type 'string'.

 Now you can enhance your slider by writing custom Validators for it or by writing a parser to get a custom modelValue type.